Shelly Beach campground

 Myall Lakes National Park

 Pitch your tent at Shelly Beach campground on the edge of the lake, which offers scenic views, birdwatching and paddling in Myall Lakes National Park.
+Access is by foot, bicycle or boat only.

 |Number of campsites||18|